mesmacosta/datacatalog-fileset-exporter/TUTORIAL.md

 cat ~/output/filesets.csv
 ```

-Use the Cloud Editor to see the results, or upload the CSV to Google Sheets to better visualize it.
+Use the Cloud Editor to see the <walkthrough-editor-open-file filePath="~/output/filesets.csv" text="filesets.csv">
+</walkthrough-editor-open-file> file, or upload it to Google Sheets to better visualize it.

 ## Congratulations!